Friday, August 1, 2025

 Saturday, June 21, 2025

-“I am Haunted by Water” *
+“I am Exalted by Water”

-life without it.
+I am defined by water.
+I can’t imagine life without it.
 I come from water and return to it whenever I can, daily, seasonally, yearly, constantly.
 I was born on an Island, surrounded by water.
 A Long Island near The City island.
 My grandfather and father were in Public Water Works.
-My first job was painting fire hydrants for my dad.
-Public Water Works.
-My favorite job was being a lifeguard.
-My first sport was swimming.
-My first friend was a high diver.
+My first job was painting fire hydrants for my dad, Public Water Works.
+My favorite job was being a lifeguard, languid and bittersweet.
+My first sport was swimming, fast and furious.
+My first friend was a high diver, daring and death defying.
 My first love was a swimmer, warm, smooth and wet.
-My first broken arm required 9 casts since I kept jumping in the water with it on.
-Lucky my uncle was my orthopedic.
-My first major was Fluid Mechanics.
+My first broken arm required 9 casts since I kept jumping in the water with them on, lucky for me my uncle was my orthopedic.
+My first major was Fluid Mechanics, Bernoulli, Newonian.
 My first occupation was hydrology and hydraulics - surface water - repairing dams and rivers in the desert.
-My retirement is spent partially on the central west coast where the water is clean, blue and cold and I can watch it every day even if I don’t go in much anymore.
+My retirement is spent partially on the central west coast where the sea is clean, blue and cold and I can watch it every day, even if I don’t go in much anymore.
 Water encompasses and embodies me.
 It is who I am.
-You have to be something.
+We are all something.

 My first recollection was of my dad taking me out in the ocean on his shoulders at Jones Beach and then launching me on a wave to ride towards the shore.
 I must have been 6 or 8 and fearless.
-The feeling of the ocean pitching me forward quickly, all the way to the beach was incomprehensible.
+The feeling of the ocean pitching me forward swiftly, all the way to the beach was incomprehensible.
 It felt alive, powerful and a little menacing.
-Dad showed me how to catch waves myself, looking for sets with size and shape and catching an early one before there was too much water on the beach.
-It opened up a new independent world to me, similar to learning to cross the street or tie my own shoes.
+Dad showed me how to catch waves myself, looking for sets with size and shape, and catching an early one before there was too much water on the beach.
+It opened a new independent world to me, similar to learning to cross the street or tie my own shoes.
 With his supervision, I moved out into deeper water to catch better waves, without losing my toehold of the seafloor that kept me from washing out to sea with the mysterious Under Toad.
 Emboldened, I dropped into a big one but I was late and inside and It flipped me up the curl and crashed me down to the floor and sat on my chest for what felt like eternity.
 Sputtering to the surface eventually and crying for my mother, I raced to the shore but found my dad there laughing and smiling incongruously.
 WTF I said with my limited lexicon as he shook a mound of sand out of my little red surf shorts.
 He asked me how I liked the ‘washing machine’ and I knew instantly what he meant.
 He said next time drop my head and hands and go out the back door.
 I asked him if there was anything else I needed to know and he just said yes.
-I wasn’t sure what that meant but would figure it out after a PBJ sandwich, a Coke and the half-hour mandatory rest that seemed to be the law of the beach.
+I wasn’t sure what that meant but would figure it out after a PBJ sandwich, a Coke and the half-hour mandatory rest that seemed to be the prudent law of the beach.

 Conversely, I was swimming with my stepdaughter in big surf one day and she got caught in a riptide.
 She wasn’t a strong swimmer, and I didn’t want her to be alone, so I followed her out.
 She was besides herself due to the lack of control and distance building from the shore.
 I calmed her down as we tread water and asked her calmly what she thought we should do.
 She wanted to swim to an adjacent jetty and climb out.
 We looked at the jetty and saw big waves cashing violently on it so that was out of the question.
 I told her it was a rip current that would eventually dissipate and let us go in deeper water, but we couldn’t fight it.

 The lifeguards looked oblivious so I told her to swim parallel to the beach with me until we could find an inbound current.
 We did this for a while with me asking her periodically if she was all right, and she would say yes, until she didn’t and said she was struggling and going down in the turbulent waves.
 I told her swimming is 90% relaxing and calm breathing and I had her float on her back with her hands on my shoulders while I swam slowly.
 She laid her head back and breathed rhythmically, trying to relax and recover.
 Finally, we felt a current flowing towards the beach, and we turned and rode the waves in.
 As we walked from the water a lifeguard ran over and asked if we were ok.
-I said YES and she said NO but we walked back to our blanket for some tuna sandwiches, a beer and the mandatory half hour nap.
+I said YES and she said NO but we walked back to our blanket for some tuna sandwiches, a beer and the mandatory half hour beach nap.
 After a while I asked her if she wanted to get back on the horse and go for a swim.
 She said NO, never again.

 Gina Sweeny had a ten-foot weenie,